Charlie Chan in Honolulu: Plot

-Detective Chan rushes to the hospital to be with his daughter as she prepares to give birth to his first grandchild.
-While Charlie Chan waits at the hospital, his "number two" son Jimmy intercepts a message intended for Charlie about a murder on board the freighter Susan B. Jennings.
+Detective Charlie Chan's daughter prepares to give birth to his first grandchild.
+While Chan waits at the hospital, his "number two" son Jimmy intercepts a message intended for Charlie about a murder aboard the freighter Susan B. Jennings.

-The freighter is on its way from Shanghai to Honolulu under the leadership of Captain Johnson (Robert Barrat).
-Jimmy wants to prove his investigative skills to his father and so boards the Jennings pretending to be Charlie Chan, with his younger brother Tommy (Layne Tom Jr.) in tow.
-The ruse doesn't last long and soon the real Chan arrives on board, interrogating a motley assortment of crooks, heiresses and crew as he works to solve a crime whose only witness is secretary Judy Haynes (Phyllis Brooks).
+The freighter is on its way from Shanghai to Honolulu under the command of Captain Johnson (Robert Barrat).
+Jimmy, wanting to prove his investigative skills, boards the ship pretending to be his father, with his younger brother Tommy (Layne Tom Jr.) in tow.
+The ruse doesn't last long and soon the real Chan arrives on board, interrogating a motley assortment of crooks, heiresses, and crew members as he works to solve a crime whose only witness is secretary Judy Hayes (Phyllis Brooks).

-Captain Johnson is eager to unload his cargo, which is mostly a shipment of "big cats" destined for the San Francisco Zoo.Deckhand Al Hogan is fond of walking his pet lion Oscar on the main deck, to nobody's pleasure.
+The suspects include the eccentric scholar Dr. Cardigan (George Zucco), who claims to have kept a human brain alive in formaldehyde for six months and is always looking for new subjects; Mrs. Carol Wayne (Claire Dodd), embroiled in a bitter divorce settlement involving $300,000 in stolen cash; and criminal Johnny McCoy (Marc Lawrence), who is being extradited to the United States in the custody of detective Joe Arnold (Richard Lane).

-Even more of a frightening sight is eccentric scholar Dr.Cardigan, who claims to have kept a human brain alive in formaldehyde for 6 months and is always on the lookout for new subjects.
+Captain Johnson is eager to unload his cargo, which is mostly a shipment of lions destined for the San Francisco Zoo.
+Deckhand Al Hogan is fond of walking his pet lion Oscar on the main deck, to nobody's pleasure.